Photosynthesis for Kids – Definition and How It Works

 - Oxygen

-The glucose produced during the process sometimes gets stored in the plants that lend sweetness to various fruits and roots.
-These fruits and roots help in providing energy to animals and humans.
+The glucose produced during the process is sometimes stored in plants, lending sweetness to various fruits and roots.
+These fruits and roots provide energy to animals and humans.

-The oxygen produced during the process is released into the atmosphere, which is a life force for various living creatures on the planet.
+The oxygen produced during the process is released into the atmosphere, serving as a vital life force for various living creatures on the planet.

 Other Facts and Information About Photosynthesis for Children